marekq/qualys-reporter/README.md

 You need the following Python libraries which you can retrieve using 'python-pip' or your OS repository.;

-	$ pip install datetime
-	$ pip install qualysapi
-	$ pip install xmltodict
+	$ pip install datetime qualysapi xmltodict

 I've tested the script on Debian and OS X, but I expect other OS should work too.
 If you face difficulties, please let me know!

 Once you run the script, it will check whether a '.qcrc' file exists in your current directory.
-This file contains your QualysGuard credentials in clear text (!!!), so ensure to keep it secure using file permissions or disable the "remember_me=True" option in the code, which disables credential storage all together.
+This file contains your QualysGuard credentials in clear text (!!!), so ensure to keep it secure using file read permissions.

 Usage
 -----